exosite-garage/mcp_dv102412_cloud/README.md

 License is BSD, Copyright 2013, Exosite LLC (see LICENSE file)

-Tested and developed on IDE MPLAB X IDE v1.80 for DV102412.<br>
+Tested and developed on IDE MPLAB X IDE v1.90 (1.80 also works) for DV102412.<br>

 ========================================
 Validate Firmware and Hardware Versions